Monica Curro

 Photo by Belinda Strodder.

-Violinist Monica Curro is currently in her 20th year as Assistant Principal 2nd Violin of the Melbourne Symphony Orchestra, and was a core member of the Australian Chamber Orchestra for 5 years before that.
+Violinist Monica Curro has been Assistant Principal 2nd Violin of the Melbourne Symphony Orchestra since 1998, and was previously a core member of the Australian Chamber Orchestra.
 She graduated with a Bachelor of Music Degree from the Queensland Conservatorium of Music in 1987 and completed a Masters Degree at Michigan State University in 1991, studying with Walter Verdehr.
 She has played with Sydney Symphony Orchestra, Queensland Symphony Orchestra, as Principal 2nd Violin with the Tasmanian Symphony Orchestra, and as Guest Concertmaster of the West Australian Symphony Orchestra and The Auckland Chamber Orchestra.

-Curro is a member of the Board of Directors of the Australian Youth Orchestra, and regularly tutors for their orchestral and chamber music programs.
+Monica was a member of the Board of Directors of the Australian Youth Orchestra for 9 years, and is now the Creative Director of their annual National Music Camp since 2025.
+She continues to regularly tutor for their orchestral and chamber music programs.
 She has taught violin at The University of Melbourne and the Victorian College of the Arts, and has coached chamber music and taught violin and viola at the Australian National Academy of Music and its Young Academy.

-In 2009, Curro was honoured to be invited as the only Australian to play in the World Orchestra for Peace conducted by Valery Gergiev for concerts in Poland and Sweden.
-She joined them in 2010 for concerts in London and Salzburg, in Abu Dhabi for 2011, in New York and Chicago for 2012, and in London for 2014.
-Curro is also a member of the Australian World Orchestra, who in 2015 performed with Sir Simon Rattle in Sydney and Melbourne, and with Zubin Mehta on tour in India.
+In 2009 Monica was honoured to be invited as the only Australian to play in the World Orchestra for Peace conducted by Valery Gergiev for concerts in Poland and Sweden.
+She joined them in 2010 for concerts in London and Salzburg, in Abu Dhabi for 2011, in New York and Chicago for 2012, in London for 2014, and in London and Künzelsau in 2018.
+Monica has also been a member of the Australian World Orchestra since 2013.

-Curro recently gave the world premiere, as co-soloist with her sister Sarah, of Stefan Cassomenos' Double Violin Concerto for acoustic, semi-acoustic and electric violins.
+Monica gave the world premiere, as co-soloist with her sister Sarah, of Stefan Cassomenos' Double Violin Concerto for acoustic, semi-acoustic and electric violins.
 In October 2013, she appeared as a soloist with the Melbourne Symphony Orchestra, and appears regularly as part of MSO's Chamber Series.
-In 2016, Curro was the Director of the Smalley Chamber Orchestra at AYO’s National Music Camp.
-Also in that year, she was the artistic director of MSO’s outreach program in Yogyakarta, Indonesia.
+In 2016, Monica was the Director of the Smalley Chamber Orchestra at AYO’s National Music Camp.
+Also in that year, she was Artistic Director of MSO’s outreach program in Yogyakarta, Indonesia.
+She is currently Creative Director of Australian Youth Orchestra’s National Music Camp, since 2025.

-Curro is sought after as a public speaker, giving regular pre-concert talks and conversations for Melbourne Recital Centre, Musica Viva and Melbourne Symphony Orchestra.
-She has also been asked to give talks about pathways to success for various tertiary institutions and educational organisations, including Deakin University, Monash University, and Australian Youth Orchestra.
+Monica is sought after as a public speaker, giving regular pre-concert talks and conversations for Melbourne Recital Centre, Musica Viva and Melbourne Symphony Orchestra.
+She has also been asked to give talks and keynote speeches about pathways to success for various tertiary institutions and educational organisations, including Deakin University, Monash University, Australian Youth Orchestra, and Musica Viva.

-Curro is a founding member of acclaimed ensemble PLEXUS.
-Since launching in 2014, the ensemble has commissioned and premiered over 100 new works.
+Monica is a founding member and co-Artistic Director of acclaimed ensemble PLEXUS, which since launching in 2014 has commissioned and premiered more than 110 new works.

 Philip Arkinstall